-This list is updated monthly to reflect recent availability and to showcase films currently streaming on Netflix, whether talking classics or modern gems.
+This list is updated monthly to reflect recent availability and to showcase films currently streaming on Netflix, whether we’re talking classics or modern gems.

-New for August
+New for November

 When first released in 1999, Sleepy Hollow was the strangest and most fully-realized of Tim Burton’s works since Batman Begins.
 It was based on Washington Irving’s short story, The Legend of Sleepy Hollow, which reeled around New York detective Ichabod Crane (Johnny Depp) and his investigation into the deaths of a host of decapitated victims.
-The charismatic cast and excellent set design give what would be an excessive slasher flick its true character, while Depp’s steadfast performance and the bizarre special effects endow the age-old tale with a modern touch.
+The charismatic cast and excellent set design give what would be an excessive slasher flick its true character, while Depp’s steadfast performance and the film’s bizarre special effects endow an age-old tale with a modern touch.

 It all makes for a film that excels when it comes to atmosphere, even if the tongue-in-cheek nature of the story sometimes retracts from the film’s overall image.
 And if that weren’t appealing enough, it features a dude who stalks the town headless…